-- before entering a new sexual relationship
+- before you begin a new sexual relationship

 - if you have symptoms of another sexually transmitted infection (STI)